Our Campaign

 SCNP’s primary aim is to promote the protection, enhancement and enjoyment of nationally outstanding areas that are National Parks, or are appropriate to be designated as such, or are of sufficient merit to warrant special protection.
 This is manifest in our support for good stewardship of the country’s best environmental assets and encouragement of environmentally sustainable methods of development, particularly within areas of national park potential.

-As well as our support for Scotland’s existing National Parks, Loch Lomond and the Trossachs and the Cairngorms, SCNP is actively campaigning for the creation of new National Parks elsewhere.
-We can offer support to groups in other areas of outstanding landscape value that are not necessarily seeking National Park status, or who are unsuccessful in their bid for National Park status.
+As well as our support for Scotland’s existing National Parks, Loch Lomond and the Trossachs and the Cairngorms, SCNP campaigns for the creation of new National Parks elsewhere.
+We can offer support to groups in other areas of outstanding landscape value that are not necessarily seeking National Park status, or who were unsuccessful in their bid for National Park status.

 The work we undertake is also supported by other organisations, charities and associations.